domiebett/food_service/README.md

 Go to [this link](https://github.com/domiebett/budget_app), and follow the instructions on the README.

 ### Running it individually
+**NB** Please note that this might run into errors while registering to eureka due to the unavailability of the eureka container.
+If you have your own instance of eureka served up, you can set that in the `config/default.json` file.

 Clone the project repository.
 > $ git clone https://github.com/domiebett/food_service